 Maybe you just moved to a new city and want to start a private studio or maybe you have a few private music students and want to learn how to grow your existing studio.
-My studio started out with a handful of students and over time has grown to more than 50 regular students each week.
-Follow the steps below and you too can learn how to get music students and begin grow and develop a music studio that lasts!
+My studio started out with a handful of students and over time, grew to more than 50 regular students each week, and now I cap it at around 30.
+Follow the steps below and you too can begin to learn how to get music students and begin grow and develop a music studio that lasts!

 Have a plan